 How Home Sellers can Beat the Competition and Sell for More This Winter!

 Every year around this time we talk about how listing your home in the winter makes you more money.
-This has never been more true than this winter because the inventory of homes for sale has never been lower.
-In fact, as of Monday, January 4th there were just 13,000 homes on the market in Massachusetts.
+This has never been truer than this winter because the inventory of homes for sale has never been lower.
+In fact, as of Monday, January 3rd, there were just 11,225 homes on the market in Massachusetts- the lowest in recorded history!
 Every year inventory is at its lowest point in the winter months and this is why we always say that selling in the winter is the best time of year to sell.

-This graph shows the weekly inventory over the last 4 years:
+This graph shows January inventory over the last 24 years:

 Anyone who thinks we are just saying this now because its winter should look back at some of our past blogs at other times of the year when we said the same thing.
-Like this past fall when we wrote a blog Don’t Wait Until Spring, 4 Reasons to Buy Now!
-Look at number 4 in the four reasons.
-We clearly state how the market swings back into the sellers favor in the winter.
+Like this past spring when we wrote a blog Don’t Worry Homebuyers, This Won’t Last Forever.
+We explain how the market shifts from a seller’s market in the winter and early spring to a buyer’s market in the late summer and fall.

 Why Does This Happen?